 There are some days, in Autumn, when the sky becomes deep grey and a dead calm lingers in the air.

-There are some canals where boats are not allow to go, where it’s possible to see the natural flow of the water going up and down with the tide, leaving deep marks on the palaces walls.
-And then, there are doors and windows showing the passing of the time.
+There are some canals where boats are not allowed to go, where it’s possible to see the natural flow of the water going up and down with the tide, leaving deep marks on the palaces walls.
+And then, there are doors and windows showing the passing of time.
 As a food stylist, I go crazy when I see surfaces like these, worn out and marked, and I’d like to unhinge the shutters from some of the big doors and take them home with me.

-There are certain days when it’s possible to breath in every shade of azure and green turning into every type of shade and then blurring between the sky and the water.
+There are certain days when it’s possible to breathe in every shade of azure and green turning into every type of shade and then blurring between the sky and the water.
 October is my favourite month.
 Still not too cold but already with a northern light.

 What a great contrast in colour, during this month, to bring to the table Pumpkin to mark this season.
-To come back here, to the Venetian countryside, and go out to the vegetable garden to choose the most beautiful pumpkin, is one of the advantages in having left the city.
+To come back here, to the Venetian countryside, and go out to the vegetable garden to choose the most beautiful pumpkin, is one of the advantages of having left the city.

 Forget parallel universes.
 The pumpkins that grow in our vegetable garden come in every variety and shape….and look a bit like outer space objects!